chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 These are the reasons.
 Each wil be covered more in-depth following this:

 - PureScript is not _currently_ trying to be the next "mainstream language".
-- Core contributors are spread thin: limited time with too much responsibility
+- Core contributors are spread thin
 - There is no roadmap that coordinates efforts
 - It's difficult to pin down and define what are Functional Programming's "best practices"
 - Questions answered on Slack do not persist, so they get re-asked and re-answered